jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/opsworks.md

 ## Best Practices

 > For preparation work (like VPC, NAT etc.), it is okay to use CloudFormation.
 For dynamic workloads (EC2), OpsWorks is preferred.

+## Updating Patches

+By default, AWS OpsWorks Stacks automatically installs the latest updates during setup, after an instance finishes booting.

+> **AWS OpsWorks Stacks does not automatically install updates after an instance is online, to avoid interruptions such as restarting application servers.
+Instead, you manage updates to your online instances yourself, so you can minimize any disruptions.**

+AWS recommends that you use one of the following to update your online instances:

+- Create and start new instances to replace your current online instances.
+Then delete the current instances.
+The new instances will have the latest set of security patches installed during setup.
+- On Linux-based instances in Chef 11.10 or older stacks, run the Update Dependencies stack command, which installs the current set of security patches and other updates on the specified instances.